What International Peer Mentors Do

 The International Peer Mentor (IPM) is a campus leadership position.
 Only a small number of international students are selected to be an IPM.
 They work as a team to assist new students with navigating the U.S. college system while providing peer support and understanding during their cultural adjustment.
 IPMs remain connected with new and continuing international students through various social and educational events in an effort to integrate them into the campus community.
 The International Peer Mentor program is a core service that is vital for international student success.

-To provide comprehensive support to new and continuing international students to encourage their academic success at Shoreline Community College.
+To provide comprehensive support to new and continuing international students in order to achieve cross-cultural experiences and academic successes at Shoreline Community College.

 Learning Outcomes for IPMs

 By organizing and facilitating events and activities, we hope that students who serve as IPMs will grow in five areas*

 Independence and Social Responsibility